 “Collecting data in marshes and mudflats is an inherently messy business,” says Kevin Buffington, Biological Science Technician with the U.S. Geological Survey’s Western Ecological Research Center in Vallejo, Calif.
-Buffington knows well the messy business of studying wetlands because, since August, 2010, he has spent long workdays walking transects in the San Francisco Bay marsh, collecting data.
+Buffington knows well the messy business of studying coastal marsh because, since August, 2010, he has spent long workdays walking transects in the San Francisco Bay marsh, collecting data.
 The data gathered from this dirty work will impact the future of endangered species in tidal marshes from San Diego to Seattle.

 Kevin Buffington is the lead field coordinator in charge of logistics for the Coastal Ecosystem Response to Climate Change (CERCC) program.
 CERCC is a USGS program that is developing site-specific response models to help land managers and others understand the implications of sea-level rise on endangered species.
 The project began as the subject of dissertation research by Karen Thorne, a biologist at the Western Ecological Research Center, at San Pablo Bay National Wildlife Refuge, a tidal estuary that forms the northern extension of San Francisco Bay.

 A grant allowed the project to spread to 12 marshes around San Francisco Bay.
-In May, 2012, the program received two USGS Climate Science Center grants to expand the modeling work to 15 marshes from Puget Sound to San Diego to assess differences in coastal wetland vulnerability to sea level rise.
+In May, 2012, the program received two USGS Climate Science Center grants to expand the modeling work to 15 marshes from Puget Sound to San Diego to assess differences in coastal marsh vulnerability to sea level rise.
 The process of collecting data at the new sites will commence this fall.

 The unique data and models will benefit decision makers at marshes along the West Coast.
 “Local land managers are in need of on-the-ground data that characterizes their current resources and response models that are at a scale that is useful to make long-term decisions,” Buffington said.
 “While global climate models can be downscaled to 1×1 km pixels, our models are developed at 5 x 5 m resolution, making them more valuable for the decision-making process.”